 Chiang Dao

-An hour north of Chiang Mai, Chiang Dao offers the best hiking in northern Thailand.
-Doi Luang Chiang Dao (2,175m) is a dramatic limestone peak with challenging multi-day treks.
-The Chiang Dao Caves are a sprawling cave system with Buddha images.
-Far fewer tourists than Chiang Mai — perfect for a 2-3 day side trip.
-See our dedicated guide: Things to Do in Chiang Dao.
+An hour north of Chiang Mai, Chiang Dao offers demanding mountain hiking.
+Doi Luang Chiang Dao rises to 2,225 metres and requires advance planning for permitted routes.
+The Chiang Dao Caves are a cave system with Buddha images.
+The area works well for a two- or three-day side trip; see our dedicated Things to Do in Chiang Dao guide.

 Activities